dkallen78/math-trainer/README.md

 Having said that, I've just updated the interface for now and I'll be uploading the internal functionality later tonight I hope.

+### 18:20

+It works.
+The "test" levels are now just normal levels.

+Now I need to decide what the metric for mastery is in a particular skill.
+My first instinct is at least 40 digits correct with an average correct response time per digit less than
+2000 ms but I worry that the means of number input can have a big effect on that time.
+I have great typing speed so my hands can keep up with the answers, but if a user is inputing numbers on the number pad with a mouse, then it might be hard to achieve that time.
+I'll get something working before I worry about it much more.

 ## Purpose

 To create a free platform for practicing and developing arithmetical skills.